Palette-Labs-Inc/registry/rfcs/00000-overview.md

 - **Developer Experience**: The [Nosh Schema Definition Language (NSDL)](./00005-schema-definition-language.md) and [Nosh Remote Procedure Calls](./00010-remote-procedure-calls.md) aim to provide a robust developer experience with tooling like code generation, runtime validation, and strong type guarantees without sacrificing interoparability with other peers.
 - **Token Economies**: Individual users (`Buyers` and `Providers`) and services all have globally unique identites on the blockchain.
 The blockchain serves as both a discovery layer, and infrastructure for token based incentive mechanisms.
 - **Trust**: We introduce concepts for [authenticated](https://www.cs.umd.edu/~mwh/papers/gpads.pdf), [conflict free](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) data structures through a signed, content-addressed, [Merkle Search Tree](./00006-data-repositories.md#mst-structure).
 Such structures allow us to widen the set of storage and computational possibilities to a much broader set of untrusted providers.
+- **Usability**: We adopt [WebAuthN](https://www.w3.org/TR/webauthn-2/) as a universal registration and authentication standard.
+WebAuthN is the w3c specification underlying Passkeys.
+Passkeys are a significant UX improvement over traditional seed phrase management mechanisms for decentralized identity solutions.

 ## Identity
 In centralized networks, central servers own a users identity and, as such, their relationship to the network.
 As the network grows, and power accumulates to central authorities, platforms begin to extract from stakeholders - usually through increasingly high take rates in commercial settings.